openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ![Daniel Rozin, Time Scan Mirror (2004)](images/rozin_timescan.jpg)

-#### *[Text Rain](http://camilleutterback.com/projects/text-rain/)* by Camille Utterback and Romy Achituv (1999).<br />
+#### Text Rain by Camille Utterback and Romy Achituv (1999).

-*Text Rain* is a now-classic work of interactive art in which virtual letters appear to "fall" on the visitor's "silhouette".
+*[Text Rain](http://camilleutterback.com/projects/text-rain/)* is a now-classic work of interactive art in which virtual letters appear to "fall" on the visitor's "silhouette".
 Utterback writes: "In the Text Rain installation, participants stand or move in front of a large projection screen.
 On the screen they see a mirrored video projection of themselves in black and white, combined with a color animation of falling letters.
 Like rain or snow, the letters appears to land on participants’ heads and arms.
 The letters respond to the participants’ motions and can be caught, lifted, and then let fall again.
 The falling text will 'land' on anything darker than a certain threshold, and 'fall' whenever that obstacle is removed."

 ![Camille Utterback and Romy Achituv, Text Rain (1999)](images/text-rain.jpg)